holochain-open-dev/invitations/README.md

 # Invitations

-A zome for creating and managing individual or group invitations, can be used in calendars and team coordination
+A module for creating and managing individual or group invitations, can be used in calendars and team coordination

 ## Environment Setup